Dr-M-ELBA/BIO729_v2025/Lab_1/(1)_Tabular_Dataset.md

 # Introduction

-Tabular datasets are data presented in a table-like format.
-Instinctively, tabular datasets are easy to interpret, where the columns represent variables and the rows represent samples.
-An example of tabular data is presented below:
+Tabular datasets are presented in a table-like format.
+These datasets are intuitive to interpret, with columns representing variables and rows representing samples.
+An example of tabular data is shown below:

 | Sample | Variable 1 | Variable 2 | Variable 3 | Label |
 |--------|------------|------------|------------|-------|